c6o/docs/content/tutorials/core.md

 czctl teleport namespace sample-project yarn start-frontend
 ```

 Navigate to `http://localhost:3030?t=1` with the header flags `x-c6o-intercept:yes`.

 ```bash
 open http://localhost:3030?t=1
 ```

-They should see the output from your locally running core service where you can set breakpoints.
+They should see the output from your locally running Core service where you can set breakpoints.

 ```json
 {
     "url": "/api",